 bewildering debug session where I tried to find

 when that file wasn't actually being loaded.
-Instead it was loading the actual git-python module (
+Instead it was loading the actual git-python module (git), but

 helped perpetrate the confusion in my mind.

 (Of course, if I had carefully read the error

 message to begin with, then I would have realized

 If you want to use the Bazaar backend, you would